PEACE

 Dear parents,

-I think sometimes I should cut and paste for every blog ‘it has been a busy week in St Stephens’ but I must try and be more creative so in on with the blog…it has been a busy week in St Stephens!
+I think sometimes I should cut and paste for every blog ‘it has been a busy week in St Stephens’ but I must try and be more creative so on with this weeks blog…it has been a busy week in St Stephens!

 We are well into the half-term now and it has been wonderful getting to know your children.
 They are getting to know me as much as I am getting to know them.
 Nowadays I am often greeted with comments such as, ‘How many coffee cups have you had today?’
-The answer is usually followed by a stern frown.
+The answer is usually followed by a stern frown and then a sheepish 3…or 4!.
 In a similar fashion if they win a small treat for a task such as the best presentation as a group in RHE or the winner of a times table game they really ensure I pay my debt!

-This week we finished our creation myths and have worked hard on studying the importance of planning, drafting, editing and final piece writing.
+This week we finished our creation myths and have worked hard on studying the importance of planning, drafting, editing and publishing our final piece writing.
 There were some excellent examples of creativity and use of our English grammar and sentencing targets – that of relative clauses and parenthesis – and the children will hopefully look to take these skills further in their writing.
-You may now be aware that we have decided upon a theme for our class assembly in a month or so and they have their scripts.
-This theme is indeed ‘Myths and Legends’ and although we will not be practising much until closer to the time, please chat with them about costumes (we will be doing what we can from this end) and help them to learn their lines.

 Kind Regards